micsoftware/xamarin-native-users/README.md

-# Xamarin Native for android using MVVM Cross
+# Xamarin Native for android and iOS using MVVM Cross